zerobounce/zerobounce-dotnet-api-v2/README.md

  var zeroBounceAPI = new ZeroBounce.ZeroBounceAPI();

 //set input parameters
-zeroBounceAPI.apiKey = "Your API Key"; //Required
+zeroBounceAPI.api_key = "Your API Key"; //Required
-zeroBounceAPI.emailToValidate = "Email address your validating"; //Required zeroBounceAPI.ipAddress = "IP address the email signed up with"; //Optional
+zeroBounceAPI.emailToValidate = "Email address you are validating"; //Required zeroBounceAPI.ip_address = "IP address the email signed up with"; //Optional

 //Depending on how you use the API, you might want it to time out faster, for example on a registration screen.
 //Normally the API will return results very fast, but a small percentage of mail servers take